matrix-org/synapse/contrib/systemd-with-workers/README.md

 systemctl enable <yourBotOrBridgeName>.service
 ```

-**Note** that from an inactive synapse the bots/bridges will only started with
+**Note** that from an inactive synapse the bots/bridges will only be started with
 synapse if you start the `matrix.target`, not if you start the
 `matrix-synapse.service`.
 This is on purpose.
 Think of `matrix-synapse.service`
 as *just* synapse, but `matrix.target` being anything matrix related, including